Kid-Requested Healthy Apple Muffins

 Medically reviewed and cowritten by Jamie Johnson, Registered Dietitian Nutritionist (RDN), and Lauren Braaten, Pediatric Occupational Therapist (OT).

-4 Comments on “Kid-Requested Healthy Apple Cinnamon Muffins (25-Minutes)”
+4 Comments on “Kid-Requested Healthy Apple Muffins”

 Hi!
 Thank you so much for this recipe!
 Made for a few families visiting as guests & everyone loved them – children, adults, & everyone in between!